ethereum/EIPs/assets/eip-1/useful-submissions.md

 Remember, CryptoKitties and CryptoPunks came first, the blockchain NFT standard come afterwards.
 Don't think that having some standard will make your product successful, that causality is backwards.

-William Entriken / 2022-09-30 / this article is cross-posted with [phor.net](https://blog.phor.net/2022/09/30/What-kinds-of-things-should-be-standardized.html).
+William Entriken / 2022-09-30 / Derived from a [phor.net](https://blog.phor.net/2022/09/30/What-kinds-of-things-should-be-standardized.html) article